 The Platforms are made available free of charge, and we do not guarantee that our Platforms, or any Content, will be secure, free from bugs or viruses, available or uninterrupted, or that the Content is accurate, complete or up to date.
 We may update and change our Platforms from time to time.
 We may suspend or withdraw or restrict the availability of all or any part of the Platforms for business and operational reasons.

 The Content on our Platforms is provided for general information and entertainment only.
 It is not intended to be advice on which you should rely.

-This Platforms and all the Content on it, including all intellectual property rights included in the Platforms and Content, is owned by Comic Relief (or our licensors and Content providers).
+The Platforms and all the Content on them, including all intellectual property rights included in the Platforms and Content, is owned by Comic Relief (or our licensors and Content providers).
 All rights in the Content are reserved to their respective owners, unless expressly stated otherwise.

 Any Contribution you send or post to the Platforms remains your property, but we may use your Contribution as described under "How Comic Relief will use your Contributions" below.

 You may print, download and use Content, but only for your personal use or to share with others in order to raise awareness about Comic Relief.
 In doing so, you must acknowledge us (and/or any identified contributors) as the authors of the Content.

 You must not:

 use any Content for personal gain, for any commercial purpose, to advertise or sell any products or services, to promote a business, or in any way which damages our reputation, takes advantage of it, or suggests any form of association, approval or endorsement by us;

 modify any Content you print or download in any way; use any illustrations, photographs, video or audio sequences or any graphics on our Platforms separately from any accompanying text;